HANNIBAL LECTER IN FLORENCE

 PAZZI GOES THE GALLOWS

 We once again satisfy ourselves with a panorama over Piazza Della Signoria and Piazzale Degli Uffizi alley.
 In the next scene, the camera depicts a poor lighted Salone Dei Cinquecento, a place of the first acquittance of Pazzi and Lecter, a very a few days before.
 Twice a doctor, Dr. Fell on paper and De.
 Lecter indeed, the lecturer proclaims the Hanging of Jubilus and makes his lambent parallels with inspector Pazzi, destined to be hanged as well for his treason and to renew the tragedy of own family.
 While Dr. Lecter is making the last arrangements for the upcoming cruel execution, the camera grabs a few other shots of Piazza Della Signoria and Palazzo Vecchio.
-New perspective reveals the very heart of Florence from the balcony, already meant to become a place of a medieval scene.
+A new perspective reveals the very heart of Florence from the balcony, already meant to become a place of a medieval scene.
 Pazzi goes the gallows on a balcony with the actual height much more modest that is was depicted in a movie.
 The movie magic intensifies the moment and the majesty of the place to improve drama.
 In a few short scenes, Lecter would be caught and we would leave Florence as well as the filming crew did on June 5, 2000.